15+ min read

-If you think that a highly choreographed sales process runs the risk of sacrificing authenticity, that’s not true.
-Highly structured planning and forethought frees the sales professional to be truly creative and adaptive, to be present and in the moment.
+If you think that a highly choreographed sales process risks sacrificing authenticity, that’s not true.
+Highly structured planning and forethought free the sales professional to be truly creative and adaptive, present and in the moment.

 For example, when many people think of memorization, they often fear that they’ll sound robotic.
 On the contrary, memorizing lines allows you to use your brainpower to hone your performance.
-When you don’t have to think about what to say, you can act in the moment.
-That’s why I like to train enterprise sellers to use forethought, rehearse and leave nothing to chance.
+When you don’t have to think about what to say, you can act at the moment.
+I like to train enterprise sellers to use forethought, rehearse and leave nothing to chance.

 Let the details inform your process

-The process of choreographing a dance, much like strategizing an enterprise sale, requires attention to many moving parts.
-Instead of becoming overwhelmed by minutiae, the best choreographers employ the finer details as key performance components.
+Choreographing a dance, much like strategizing an enterprise sale, requires attention to many moving parts.
+However, the best choreographers employ the finer details as key performance components instead of becoming overwhelmed by minutiae.

-Sales leaders can also use parameters, restrictions and other details to inform their team’s process.
-While your team may not be carrying rifles into the performance, they will be gathering ammunition at all stages of the process, in the form of gathering information for their prospects’ needs.
-At the end of the sales cycle, this ammunition will be used to win the inevitable fight and help them close the deal.
+Sales leaders can also use parameters, restrictions, and other details to inform their team’s process.
+For example, while your team may not be carrying rifles into the performance, they will be gathering ammunition at all stages of the process, gathering information for their prospects’ needs.
+Then, at the end of the sales cycle, this ammunition will be used to win the inevitable fight and help them close the deal.

-During the initial stages, your sellers are performing quick research on their prospect’s industry, company and the person they’re meeting.
+During the initial stages, your sellers quickly research their prospect’s industry, company, and the person they’re meeting.
 Based on what they learn, sellers should be able to communicate exactly why a contact should meet with them at this time.
-Later, the seller will walk them through a lengthy and specific discovery process; including a deep dive on challenges, quantifiable impact, ideal solution, impact of success, players experiencing the pain and be involved in solving, priority, timeline and budget.
+Later, the seller will walk them through a lengthy and specific discovery process, including a deep dive on challenges, quantifiable impact, the ideal solution, impact of success, players experiencing the pain, and be involved in solving, priority, timeline, and budget.
 All the information they gather along the way becomes a stockpile of ammunition.

-The best sellers are always on the lookout for an edge, and recognize every single interaction with a prospect may impact the outcome of a deal, so they leave nothing to chance.
+The best-sellers are always on the lookout for an edge and recognize that every interaction with a prospect may impact the outcome of a deal, leaving nothing to chance.
 For example, when they first enter the lobby and are waiting for the meeting to begin, they shouldn’t be checking email.
-Instead, they should pay attention to their surroundings and the resources at hand.
-They can gather information from an annual report on the table in front of them, read the CEO’s letter to shareholders or review the 10K.
+Instead, they should pay attention to their surroundings and their resources.
+They can gather information from an annual report on the table, read the CEO’s letter to shareholders, or review the 10K.
 Then, they’ll be able to ask their prospect, “I understand you’re expanding your business into China,” or, “I understand you’re developing this specific new product.
 How does your work relate to that?”

 There are many other resources available for pre-meeting research.
 The receptionist or assistant can answer questions if they’ve been at the company for a while.
 Many companies place a company history timeline on their walls.
 Sellers should look around.
 Simply being aware of their surroundings might earn them an edge that will be valuable later.

 Through such attention to detail, sellers can replicate Blankenbuehler’s methods.
-Mediocre choreographers design their dances without paying special heed to context.
-Winning choreographers, on the other hand, reshape their dancers’ movements to be sensitive and complementary to their environment (eg. the heavy boots on their feet).
+Mediocre choreographers design their dances without paying particular heed to context.
+On the other hand, Winning choreographers reshape their dancers’ movements to be sensitive and complementary to their environment (e.g., the heavy boots on their feet).

 Coordinate your ensemble’s vision to create flawless execution